Routing

 This will be updated on every route change, so you can rely on the prop directly, without needing to specify route handlers.

-<Route /> Component
+## \<Route /> Component

-If you only need to watch routes to change your rendered content, you can use <Route />
+If you only need to watch routes to change your rendered content, you can use `<Route />` component to do that:

 import { WebComponent } from '@webcomp/core';